 - (1) A party's right to terminate the contract is to be exercised by notice to the other party. - (2) If performance has been offered late or otherwise does not conform to the contract the aggrieved party will lose his right to terminate the contract unless he gives notice to the other party within a reasonable time after he has or ought to have become aware of the offer or of the non-conforming performance.

-Article 6.3.3 (Anticipatory non-performance)
+(Anticipatory non-performance)

-Where prior to the date for performance by one of the parties it is clear that there will be a fundamental nonperformance by him, the other party may terminate the contract. contract.
+Where prior to the date for performance by one of the parties it is clear that there will be a fundamental non-performance by him, the other party may terminate the contract.